 We do use some plastic to keep food fresh and safe, as we recognise that food waste is a bigger issue to tackle in the climate emergency.
 Decomposing food not only produces greenhouse gases, it’s also a waste of the resources used to produce it.
 Keeping carbon emissions as low as possible means we contribute less to global heating, and that is a key consideration for us.

 Across our fruit and veg range, only some of our salads, soft fruits, and leafy greens currently need plastic to keep them fresh.
 We’ve been trialling sustainable alternatives, and are on the cusp of being able to make some really exciting changes.

 Everything else either comes loose, or in FSC card or pulp punnets (which are made from recycled paper and card), which are easy to recycle, or in compostable materials.

 It’s fantastic that supermarkets are now doing their bit to dissuade people from using plastic shopping bags.
 Not all shops offer crates instead of plastic bags for their deliveries, but at least you can return the bags.

-This is quite a recent development though and we’re proud to say that one of the biggest impacts we've had over the years, is that we use returnable, reusable and recyclable boxes, not plastic bags for all our deliveries.
+This is a relatively recent development though and we'll bashfully admit that one of the biggest impacts we've had over our 30 years is that we use returnable, reusable and recyclable boxes, not plastic bags for all our deliveries.

 We’ve done some bean(bag) counting.
 Put your stat-hat on and let's have a drum roll, please.